methods-2-f24/methods-2-resources/README.md

 ## Flipped classroom

 We will be using a so-called 'flipped classroom' in this course.
-This means that you are generally expected to have read the literature and wathched the vidoes before coming to the lecture.
+This means that you are generally expected to have read the literature and watched the videos before coming to the lecture.
 The purpose of the lecture then is for you to ask questions (the more, the better!) so that we can go over the material again together, deepening and broadening our understanding of it.

 ## Slack workspace

-In order for us to stay in contact, ask questions, and have discussions, there is a Slack workspace dedicated to this course.
-You will receive an invite link via Brightspace.
+In order for us to stay in contact, ask questions, and have discussions, we will use [GitHub Discussion](https://github.com/orgs/methods-2-f23/discussions).

 ## Exam

 - Portfolio consisting of 3 assignments
 - Each assignment will require you to create an R Markdown notebook consisting of a mix of text and code.

-- Due
-  1. End of week 9 (Sunday 5 March, 23:59)
-  2. End of week 14 (Monday 10 April, 23:59)
-  3. End of week 17 (Sunday 30 April, 23:59)

 You will receive a (short) feedback message from us on your portfolio assignments that you can use for improvements before finalizing your hand-ins.